WarrenMfg/WarrenMfg/README.md

 ## **👋 Hi, I’m Kent**

-> A creative technologist and mentor with 20+ years leading digital products.
+> Creative technologist and mentor with 20+ years leading digital products.

 ### 😎 Career Highlights

 #### Leadership & Project Management

-- Delivered custom-built internal enterprise business intelligence and content management systems, impacting 10,000+ associates with 100% uptime and reducing costs by $2,000+ per month.
+- Leading roadmap planning and stakeholder communication for internal enterprise BI and content management systems serving 10,000+ associates, achieving 99.99% uptime, 35% YoY adoption growth, 12% mobile adoption (up from 0%), and 5.6 million reports viewed annually.
 - Led a team of 4 employees and 1 contractor across 10 time zones to deliver an environment migration and code consolidation project 30 days early, achieving a 33% reduction in projected costs and cutting change request time from 2 days to 60 seconds.
 - Enhanced productivity by 20% through the implementation of Scrum methodologies, developing internal documentation, and standardizing developer workflow tools.